 Typically, this type of registration is for international medical graduates (IMGs) who are undertaking supervised training in Australian hospitals or other health-care facilities.

 IMGs may intend to return to their country of training after completing their training in Australia, or may seek to complete the requirements to become eligible for general or specialist registration.

 This is also a suitable type of registration for medical practitioners who are undertaking training so that they can sit the Australian Medical Council (AMC) clinical examination.

-Medical practitioners with this type of registration must comply with the Medical Board of Australia’s registration standard on limited registration for postgraduate training or supervised practice that includes:
+Medical practitioners with this type of registration must comply with the Medical Board of Australia’s registration standard on limited registration for postgraduate training or supervised practice, which includes requirements that they:

-- authorising and facilitating the provision of regular reports from their supervisors to the Board about their safety and competence to practise
+- authorise and facilitate the provision of regular reports from their supervisors to the Board about their safety and competence to practise

-- satisfactory performance in the postgraduate training or supervised practice position
+- perform satisfactorily in the postgraduate training or supervised practice position, and

-Medical practitioners with this type of registration are in one of three pathways to registration:
+Medical practitioners with this type of registration are in one of three pathways leading to general or specialist registration:

 - competent authority pathway (prior to 1 July 2014)